fle/fle.github.io/sources/008-combine-ldap-and-django-authentication.rst

 Still in our CAMM project `JOB <http://makina-corpus.com/realisations/application-de-gmao>`_ at `Makina Corpus <http://makina-corpus.com>`_, we needed to provide an authentication system through a LDAP server.
 The module `django-auth-ldap <https://pypi.python.org/pypi/django-auth-ldap>`_ does most of work itself but we decided to combine this LDAP authentication with the classical django authentication for two reasons:

-* Keep possibility to create users only in django without having them in the LDAP directory (mainly for `superusers`);
+* keep possibility to create users only in django without having them in the LDAP directory (mainly for `superusers`);
-* Be able to fallback on django authentication for all users in case of a LDAP server failure.
+* be able to fallback on django authentication for all users in case of a LDAP server failure.

 So to handle this, we have to:

-* Differentiate LDAP directory users from django database users;
+* differentiate LDAP directory users from django database users;
-* Store password of LDAP users in django to be able to switch on classical authentication;
+* store password of LDAP users in django to be able to switch on classical authentication;
-* Implement two custom authentication backends.
+* implement two custom authentication backends.

 User model
 ----------